replicate/cog/docs/getting-started.md

     Type "help", "copyright", "credits" or "license" for more information.
     >>>

+(Hit Ctrl-D to exit the Python shell.)

-Inside this environment you can do anything – run a Jupyter notebook, your training script, your evaluation script, and so on.
+Inside this Docker environment you can do anything – run a Jupyter notebook, your training script, your evaluation script, and so on.

 ## Run predictions on a model